sackh/here-map-widget-for-jupyter/docs/source/api_reference/element/infobubble.rst

 Info Bubble Element
 ===================

-``Info Bubble`` is an ``here-map-widget-for-juptyer`` class that allows to make a information bubble and bound it to a geographic position on the Map.
+``Info Bubble`` is an ``here-map-widget-for-jupyter`` class that allows to make a information bubble and bound it to a geographic position on the Map.

 Example
 -------